mayara-santos01/zeek_docs/main.md

 ## Initial configuration 🔧

 - Zeek has two operating ways, real time traffic monitoring and analysing traffic packets (offline);
-- *"ZeekControl is an interactive shell for easily operating/managing Zeek installations on a single system or even across multiple systems in a traffic-monitoring cluster".*
+> ZeekControl is an interactive shell for easily operating/managing Zeek installations on a single system or even across multiple systems in a traffic-monitoring cluster.
 - To set the interace which will be analyzed in real time by ZeekControl, edit the `usr/local/zeek/etc/node.cfg` in the following way:

 ```